 There are now plant-based polymers that can provide similar oil and grease resistant properties but made from plant sources that are safe for direct food contact.
 Some plant-based alternatives can also be recycled and composted, unlike plastic or wax alternatives.

-Food service boxes and containers can be made without any additives to hold food items.
+Food service boxes and containers can also be made without any additives to hold food items.
 Paper boxes can use the thickness of the uncoated paperboard to keep grease and moisture from leaking through.
 They can also be made with special plant-based materials that have a resistance to grease and moisture, but are biodegradable and chemical-free.
-There has to be special attention paid to the materials used in ‘eco-friendly’ food packaging, because it was found that some of the newer compostable packaging options still contained PFAS.
+Even then, there needs to be special attention paid to the materials used in ‘eco-friendly’ food packaging, because it was found that some of the newer compostable packaging options still contained PFAS.

 Food service tissue wraps can be made PFAS-free using plant-based alternatives to increase moisture and grease resistance.
 These sheets can also be used as a protective barrier between food and it’s packaging when chemical transference is a concern.

 There will be a period of transition for PFAS-coated packaging, including popcorn bags, pizza boxes, and mass produced food items.
 It may not be easy to find widely available alternatives that are inexpensive and convenient.
 But it’s important to start looking for alternatives now so we can transition away from the use of harmful materials in our food packaging.
 If you own a restaurant or food service company, you can start phasing PFAS out of your packaging items today.

 For more information on PFAS-free food service packaging, contact Morgan Chaney.
 Our packaging consultants can guide you with food service packaging options that are right for you.